balazskreith/hamok-ts/docs/remoteMap.md

   requestTimeoutInMs: 5000,

   /**
    * Optional.
-The maximum waiting time in milliseconds for a message to be sent.
-   * The storage holds back the message sending if Hamok is not connected to a grid or not part of a network.
-   */
-  maxMessageWaitingTimeInMs: 30000,

-  /**
-   * Optional.
 A codec for encoding and decoding keys in the map.
    *
    * DEFAULT: JSON codec